isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Red Leea.md

   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
 	<p>If the plant does not receive enough light, it will stop producing flowers.
 Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
+	<p> <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a> and <a href="/page-index/pests/scale-insects/">Scale Insects</a> often infest the plant if it has <a href="/learn-more-about-gardening/plant-problems/">underlying problems</a> like waterlogging. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests in the short term, but resolving the underlying problem will prevent them in the long term.</p>
 	<br>
 </section>